DarkStarStrix/PathFinder/README.md

 The heuristic value is an estimate of the cost from the current node to the goal.
 In this case, it's calculated as the Manhattan distance to the goal.

 At each step, the algorithm chooses the path with the lowest total cost (path cost + heuristic value) and explores its neighbors.
 If a neighbor is the goal, it returns the path.
 If a neighbor is not the goal, it calculates the cost of the path to that neighbor and adds it to the queue.
-If it encounters a neighbor that it has seen before, it only updates the path if the new path is cheaper.
+If it encounters a neighbor that it has seen before, it only updates the path if the new path is less expensive.

 This process continues until the algorithm finds the goal or explores all reachable nodes.
 The result is the shortest path from the start to the goal, taking into account the cost of moving between nodes.